 My intention and approach in recording this project is to welcome you into my musical world.
-I wanted The Poetry of Motion to be an escape from the hectic, fast pace of my day to day and to take you, the listener, along.

 The first track is Perpetual.
 The opening motif came to me in 1985 – written on a small 42” Kawai upright while I was in Vancouver, BC.
 Over the next three years, the rest of the song came through and I ended up recording it with a full band at Skywalker Sound, in Nicasio, California - only to strip away the instrumentation, uncovering the solo piano track which now opens my project.

 For the other pieces, I worked on the various aspects, versions and ideas over a 5 year period revisiting, arranging, rearranging, and scoring.
 It was really only until December of 2016 that the project came to life in its entirety.

 So began the next journey or should I say adventure.
 I had heard of and had always wanted to work at Real World – Peter Gabriel's Studio in England

 I footnoted one work, Endless June, with “Lake Tahoe” based on a track off of Kate Bush’s, 50 Words for Snow.
 To make a long story short, Patrick Phillips (who recorded that track) entered my life – as my engineer at Real World Studios.
 I loved the sound of his work with Kate Bush – and his demeanor and patience was wonderful.

 The basic sonic premise of the studio's "Wood Room" and the Bosendorfer grand piano made sense to me as follow up from my first project – Tabernacle -which was recorded at the Metropolitan Tabernacle in Vancouver, B.C.
 That room - with its hard surfaces and wood was now matched with similar qualities of Real World's "Wood Room".

 I rehearsed the project from May - August, 2016 and recording started on September 8th – on my birthday at Real World Studios.